-How does biometric facial recognition at airports work?
+How does biometric facial recognition at electronic airport gates work?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Picture this: You’ve landed at a U.K. airport and you’ve strolled towards the eGates where there’s no queue to use them.
+Picture this: You’ve landed at London’s Heathrow airport and you’ve headed quickly to the electronic passport eGates to pass through the immigration queue as fast as possible.
 You insert your chip passport, look straight at the camera, ready for that gate to open so you can be on your way.

 But instead, you get an error message, and you’re sent to a frustratingly slow-moving queue to be processed manually.

 The eGates have worked for you before, so why didn’t they work this time?
 This may be because in this instance, the facial recognition software did not work.